|

 SCS: Ross Seal (Ommatophoca rossii)

-Ross seal than any of the other Antarctic seals.
+Antarctic seals.
 The species is mostly found on the pack ice around the Antarctic continent, with a wide but dispersed circumpolar distribution.
 It is very difficult ... are usually observed as solitary individuals, appearing to prefer larger and more concentrated ice located further in from the ice pack edge than that preferred by leopard and crabeater seals.
-There is ...
+There is not ...

 www.pinnipeds.org